Recruiters Seek Complementary “Soft Skills” When Hiring

 It’s common that you would begin college with little or no sense of how personal qualities — self-awareness, integrity and habits of communication — predict future career and life success.
 Recruiters and senior managers report, in survey after survey, that such “soft skills” matter as much if not more than grades, technical skills, awards and other resume highlights.

-The Boler School of Business Professional Development Program will prepare you to explore and one day enter the world of work with poise, finesse and confidence.
+The Boler College of Business Professional Development Program will prepare you to explore and one day enter the world of work with poise, finesse and confidence.

 You gain an immediate competitive edge when applying for internships and jobs by: